Kamal007OLica/fosshack25/README.md

 <h2> Dev note </h2>
 Dear Foss India Team,
 I'm a complete beginner to development as I was been in desiging for years, This appilcation is built with Lovable AI tool and also I'm not aware of hackthons, Just exploring but I like to be part of this endeavour of selfless giving in FOSS Community.
-Someday I will contribute something bigger.
+Someday I will contribute something Bigger.
 Better. <3

 <h2> License </h2>